Audience

 Phase 5:

 Schedule Cutover.
-The final phase before you Go Live is the “Cutover."
+The final phase before Going Live is the “Cutover."
 Most customers plan it over a weekend and require users to stop using the Source data while they run the final Sync.
 This means running the same Migration Job True-Up one final time to capture the last changes and migrate them to Egnyte.
 Once it has been completed, you can announce Go Live, when all users start using Egnyte and disable the Source.

 Planning for the Cutover